wyctorfogos/wyctorfogos/README.md

     <a href="https://github.com/wyctorfogos/Interface_test_Crack_concrete_using_.git"> Concrete crack recognition: Concrete crack's model classifier and interface</a>
   </li>
   <li>
-     <a href="https://github.com/wyctorfogos/Crop-faces-using-MTCNN"> Crop human faces using MTCNN: a micros-service (docker) to detect, crop, and process the faces</a>
+     <a href="https://github.com/wyctorfogos/Crop-faces-using-MTCNN"> Crop human faces using MTCNN: a microservice (docker) to detect, crop, and process the faces</a>
   </li>

 </ul>